FusionAuth developer image

 If a user has previously completed a two-factor authentication and has decided to trust the device, you may have a twoFactorTrustId value.
 This can be passed to the /api/passwordless/login endpoint.
 If valid, this will skip the two-factor challenge.

-You can configure the FusionAuth passwordless implementation to meet your application’s needs in a number of ways.
+You can configure the FusionAuth passwordless implementation to meet your application’s needs.

 Templates